Slow Decisions · Rework · Wasted Hours · Manager Bottlenecks · Missed Upside

 Change how work enters, concentrates, and moves through the organization.

 The fix is not softer work.
 Useful pressure stays.
 Design debt comes out.
-Capacity gets reset before one bad state becomes the rest of the day.
+Capacity is protected, restored when it drops, developed over time, and deployed where it creates value.

 Where the cost concentrates